Tekken (2009 film): Release

 The film was screened at the Mann's Criterion Theatre in Santa Monica on November 5, 2009, as part of the American Film Market to find a solid distributor.
 It was released in Japan on March 20, 2010, by Warner Bros.
 Pictures.
-The film also premiered on July 27, 2010 in Singapore and August 4 in the Philippines (via Pioneer Films).
+The film also premiered on July 27, 2010, in Singapore and August 4 in the Philippines (via Pioneer Films).
 One week before the Philippine premiere, Jon Foo visited Manila to promote the film.
 Due to its poor reception, the film never saw a wide theatrical release in the United States, and was released direct-to-video instead.
-They had a theatrical distributor, and we had a deal for theatrical, and, just because of the new economic times and the way business is done with DVD, that company went out of business.
-Then we were left as orphans and Anchor Bay made the release which the director found helpful.
+Little explained, "we had a theatrical distributor, and we had a deal for theatrical, and, just because of the new economic times and the way business is done with DVD, that company went out of business.
+Then we were left as orphans and Anchor Bay made the release", which the director found helpful.

 The film was released on DVD and Blu-ray Disc in Japan on August 11, 2010.
-In the United Kingdom, Optimum Released and distributed the film on May 2, 2011.
+In the United Kingdom, Optimum released and distributed the film on May 2, 2011.
 Anchor Bay Entertainment released the film in the United States on DVD and Blu-ray Disc on July 19, 2011.